Patient Education and FAQ’s

 Some of the stitches fell out after my rhinoplasty/nose surgery.
 Is this a problem?

 When we do a rhinoplasty surgery, we use different stitches for different purposes.
-Some of these stitches are dissolvable and fall out on their own; some are designed to be removed by our professionals.
-However, the tissue in the nose tends to heal quickly and once this happens, the stitches fall out.
-In some situations, the stitches can fall out in a few days while others can last a few weeks if they are not removed.
-In almost all cases, a stitch that falls out early is likely to not impact the results of your surgery.
+Some of these stitches are dissolvable and fall out independently; some are designed to be removed by our professionals.
+However, the tissue in the nose tends to heal quickly; once this happens, the stitches fall out.
+In some situations, the stitches can fall out in a few days, while others can last a few weeks if not removed.
+In almost all cases, a stitch that falls out early is likely not to impact the results of your surgery.
 If you are concerned, we always recommend following up with Dr. Bonaparte to take a look and see if anything needs to be done.
-But rest assured, most times one or two stitches falling out early is not a problem.
+But rest assured, most times, one or two stitches falling out early is not a problem.

 Return to the top